prachipdesai/HuffmanCoding/README.md

 The project is aimed at implementing Huffman encoding and decoding process using priority queues.

-The project is divided in three steps:
+The project is divided in following steps:

 1. Implementation of Huffman tree using Binary Heap, 4 way cache optimized heap and pairing heap and determining which is the best priority queue in terms of timings.